 |

-flies and other biting flies, into a trap with a
+biting flies, into a trap with a combination of

-UV light.
-The artificially generated odors are the
+artificially generated odors are the same as those

-stage that bites, use to locate a host animal and
+that bites, use to locate a host animal and meal.

-biting flies and mosquitoes use sight to find their
+mosquitoes use sight to find their hosts honing in

-shorter distances they use odor.
-Because all of us
+distances they use odor.
+Because all of us exhale

 mosquitoes and biting flies may use the odor of